Halochkin/CustomWebComponents/Articles/composedEvents/touchoverEvent.md

 These events can be activated by:
 1. touch events - which is based on `touchstart`, `touchmove` and `touchend` events.
 In order to get the element above which the movement occurs, use `.elementFromPoint(touch.clientX, touch.clientY)` which returns the element at the specified coordinates (relative to the viewing window).
 2. mouse events - which is based on `mouseover` and `mouseout` events.
-These events allows get the target using event details, but it also check for the presence of the touchover attribute on the target element, and then composed `touchover` / `touchleave` event.
+These events allows get the target using event details.
+It also check for the presence of the touchover attribute on the target element, and then composed `touchover` / `touchleave` event.
 ### Implementation
 These events bubbles, so the event listener can be attached to the window.
 ```javascript